 Top 5 common home products that could be dangerous to dogs

 As a result, before you bring your new friend home from the breeder or animal shelter, there are a number of changes you should make around the home to safeguard your pet.
 There are a variety of household items that can be dangerous to dogs if they are ingested, and if these products are left lying around, you may have an emergency trip to the vet or worse on your hands.
 Here are a few products you should be sure to get rid of or lock up before your pooch comes home.

+- Bug repellent.
 Bug spray is a common sight during the summer and fall months, but many of the active ingredients found inside can be poisonous to canines.
 For instance, DEET is common in most bug repellents and is very harmful to dogs, so any sprays, towelettes and liquids should be kept away from canines at all times.

+- Spare change.
 Dogs can make a snack out of the strangest things, and they won't hesitate to chomp down on some pocket change if it is left out.
 This could lead to zinc toxicosis caused by the ingestion of pennies, so make sure to store these coins in a jar or another container on a high shelf when leaving your dog home alone.

 This content is provided by the pet wellness experts at Hartz.
 We know that adopting a dog or cat is a huge commitment, so we're here to help you feel confident and become the best pet parent you can be.